 Next school year, the middle school will be housed on the Severn campus, off of Burns Crossing Road, along with the AACS high school.

-Dirkse said the move would allow middle and high school teachers to collaborate, as well as set up mentorship programs between older and younger students.
+Dirkse said the move will allow middle and high school teachers to collaborate, and the school will set up mentorship programs between older and younger students.
 Athletic and performing arts programs can also involve students across grades, he said.

 The Baltimore Banner thanks its sponsors.
 Become one.

-“We believe very strongly that having our middle school and high school share a campus will substantially improve overall our learning community,” said Dirkse.
+“We believe very strongly that having our middle school and high school share a campus will substantially improve overall our learning community,” Dirkse said.
 “It creates opportunities we didn’t have before.”

 Since then, the school has come to serve about 850 students across four campuses, two in Severn and two in Annapolis.